Woodbury police find small child badly hurt in street; woman arrested

 Multiple calls to 911 came in with screaming in the background.
 Officers arrived and located a second child down in the street and unresponsive.
 That child is believed to be 4 to 6 years old.

-A woman nearby was arrested, and "there are no outstanding suspects being sought, and there is no further threat to the public," a police statement read.
+The mother was arrested nearby, and "there are no outstanding suspects being sought, and there is no further threat to the public," a police statement read.

 Officers secured the scene and began interviewing witnesses.

-Police have yet to be specific about the injuries to the children, and they have yet to identify any of the people involved or how they might be related to one another.
+Police have yet to be specific about the injuries to the children, and they have yet to identify any of the people involved.

 Paul Walsh • 612-673-4482